rebelsky/sams-assorted-musings-reflections/_sketchbook2020.md

 1. Taking notes on paper vs. taking notes on the computer.
 The latter is much easier to search.
 But I feel like I learn beter from the former, and I think there is evidence of that.

+1. Mixtapes/Songs I love and my kids will hate.

 1. Touching People.  <https://www.buzzfeed.com/shelbyheinrich/men-stop-touching-us>.
 It's what I was taught to do, although at the shoulder, not the waist.
 I hadn't realized that it felt so invasive.
 I'd rather signal,